BellevueCollege/DataExport/README.md

 The following are not required, stricly speaking, but will greatly improve your development experience with this project.
 Some features and/or functionality may also be unavailable without the following.

-+ [Red-Gate's SQL Developer Bundle](https://www.red-gate.com/products/sql-development/sql-developer-bundle/) - Visual Studio will complain that it cannot open the **ClassSchedule.DB** project without this installed, but the files can - **and should** - still be modified and managed via source control.
++ [Red-Gate's SQL Developer Bundle](https://www.red-gate.com/products/sql-development/sql-developer-bundle/) - Visual Studio will complain that it cannot open the **DataExport.DB** project without this installed, but the files can - **and should** - still be modified and managed via source control.
 The included **.sdc* data migration project files also require these tools.
 Database installation, setup, deployment and synchronization will need to be managed manually.
 + [ReSharper](https://www.jetbrains.com/resharper/) - Some of the source code contains *ReSharper* comments that temporarily disable specific code suggestions.
 Please do not remove these.
 + [Git Source Control Provider](http://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c) - This *solution* uses this 3rd-party provider instead of the Git support build into Visual Studio 2012.
 (This is primarily a legacy decision.)